 quiz; use this as a study guide tool.

-civil in the online discussions: The best way to summarize
+online discussions: The best way to summarize

 this rule is that if you reduce yourself to criticizing your opponent in a

 debate, rather than the issue at hand, you have lost the debate.
 When

 engaged in the online discussions I expect you to argue where you stand on